-Safety & Risk Management CoSer 612
+Safety & Risk Management - CoSer 612

-The Center for Instruction, Technology & Innovation (CiTi) offers component districts consultative and regulatory compliance assistance through the Safety and Risk Management (Base) service.
-This service provides reviews, recommendations, and assistance with district safety policies, protocols and trainings to minimize instances of accidents and injury, and to safeguard or improve the educational environment.

-The shared Safety and Risk Coordinator will provide guidance and assistance to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees including:
+The Safety & Risk service offers subscribing districts consultative regulatory compliance assistance through the Safety and Risk Management (base) service.
+The shared Safety and Risk Coordinator serves in an advisory/facilitating capacity to provide regulatory updates, guidance and assistance with district activities in complying with state and federal regulations governing the health and safety of their students and employees.